Monday, July 25, 2011

 25.07.11.
 Blokes fixing a snowbound car, Barbadoes St / Lichfield St. Serial quake damaged Holiday Inn, IR bldg & Hotel Grand Chancellor beyond, post June 13 quake.
 Westpac & Hotel Grand Chancellor would be demolished.
 IR bldg would survive the quakes

-Barbadoes St / Cashel St: I snapped snowy Provincial Hotel demolition rubble & views of CBD high rise ghosts, like tilted Hotel Grand Chancellor, later demolished.
-I snapped distant CTV demolition site, where 115 people died in the 22.02.11 quake.
+Barbadoes St / Cashel St: I snapped Provincial Hotel demolition-rubble & views of CBD high-rise ghosts, like tilted Hotel Grand Chancellor, later demolished.
+I snapped distant CTV demolition-site, where 115 people died in the 22 February 2011 Quake.

 25.07.11.
 Steel mesh fence cordon.
 Snowy Provincial Hotel, quake demolition site, Barbadoes St / Cashel St, post June 13 quake.
 Quake damaged IR bldg & Hotel Grand Chancellor Hotel, later demolished.
 Quake collapsed, demolished CTV bldg once teetered between the pic lamp posts.
 115 people died there in the 22.02.11 quake

-Barbadoes St / Hereford St & Worcester St crossings: I snapped snowy ghost houses.
+Barbadoes St / Hereford St & Worcester St crossings: I snapped ghost-houses.
 Eastwards, roads were more sludged, as people used those road bits more.
-Westwards, closer to the CBD, roads were less sludged, as the CBD snow cordon, red zone was dead, no point visiting.
+Westwards, closer to the CBD, roads were less sludged, as the CBD snow-cordon & red-zone was lifeless, no point visiting.

 25.07.11.
 Barbadoes St W view, snow cordoned, Hereford St. Serial quake trashed St Johns Anglican Church left, Latimer Sq right, post June 13 quake.
 St Johns would be demolished enabling the Anglican, Cardboard Cathedral, built in 2012-2013.
 Feb 22 quake trashed Hotel Grand Chancellor left, would be demolished